-SOWK 549 - ATTACHMENT THEORY THROUGH THE LIFE SPAN (3)

-Explores aspects of attachment through the life span and the implications for practice.
+SOWK 549 - ATTACHMENT THEORY THROUGH THE LIFE SPAN (3) Explores aspects of attachment through the life span and the implications for practice.
 Course begins with an examination of parent-infant and childhood attachment, considers attachment in adulthood and middle-adulthood, and concludes by examining attachment in later life.
-Prerequisite: Advanced Standing, or permission of the instructor.
+Prerequisite: Advanced Standing, or Regular Standing Second Year, or permission of the instructor.